 5) If Commercial Dog Foods Don’t Work for your GSD, Feed them Homemade Diets

-Some German Shepherds are unlucky and have allergies to a lot of the ingredients found in commercial foods, such as beef, wheat, and lamb.
+Some German Shepherds are unlucky and have allergies to many ingredients found in commercial foods, such as beef, wheat, and lamb.

-This can prove a real worry for owners because they find themselves out of options very quickly.
-If you find yourself in this situation, consult a dog food expert to find out what homemade meals could be used for your GSD.
+This can prove a real worry for owners because they find themselves out of options quickly.
+If you find yourself in this situation, consult a dog food expert to discover what homemade meals could be used for your GSD.

 6) Foods That You Should Avoid Giving Your Dog

-There are some foods that are an absolute no-go for your GSD.
-Avoid chocolate, raisins, grapes, macadamia nuts, and onions which are all toxic.
-Also avoid spicy, greasy, or too salty foods which can lead to sickness, destroying your carpet in the process.
+Some foods are an absolute no-go for your GSD.
+Avoid chocolate, raisins, grapes, macadamia nuts, and onions, which are all toxic.
+Also, avoid spicy, greasy, or too salty foods, which can lead to sickness, destroying your carpet in the process.

 7) Do Not Change the German Shepherd Diet Abruptly and Give Time for Nutritional Changes

-If you do decide to change your dog’s German Shepherd diet for any given reason, be sure not to do it all at once.
+If you do change your dog’s German Shepherd diet for any reason, be sure not to do it all at once.

-You should mix the foods such that your dog has 25% new food and 75% old food for a week.
+Mix the foods so your dog has 25% new food and 75% old food for a week.

 Then if your dog is doing well with this change, increase it to a 50-50 proportion for another week.

-Finally, change this proportion to 75% of new food and 25% of old food during week 3 before completely changing your dog’s diet in week 4.
-The reason for this is to not upset your dog’s stomach.
+Finally, change this proportion to 75% of new food and 25% of old food during week three before completely changing your dog’s diet in week 4.
+The reason for this is not to upset your dog’s stomach.

 8) Supplements Are Key